cran/QuickJSR/README.md

 #> [1] 2
 ```

+### Interacting with R objects, environments, and functions

+As QuickJSR uses the respective C APIs of R and QuickJS to pass values
+between the two, this allows for more complex data structures to be
+passed between R and JavaScript.

-You can also pass R functions to be evaluated using JavaScript
+For example, you can also pass R functions to be evaluated using
-arguments:
+JavaScript arguments:

 ``` r
 ctx$source(code = "function callRFunction(f, x, y) { return f(x, y); }")